 A cumulative grade point average (GPA) of 2.000 or greater.
 Selected majors require a cumulative GPA greater than 2.0 for graduation.

 Academic probation is a temporary status due to low academic grades.
 Improvement in academic grades is needed for continued enrollment in the university.
 Failure to improve academic grades can result in academic dismissal, which is a termination of enrollment from the University of Wisconsin Stout.

-Detailed information about withdrawals can be found on the Advisement Center website.
+A checklist of things to do before leaving UW-Stout is available on the Advisement Center website.
 Under "Advising Resources", click on the link titled "Leaving UW-Stout".
 This will drop down and reveal several more links that contain the necessary information for a student considering withdrawing from UW-Stout.